vsoch/zenodo-ml/README.md

 The link below provides instructions for downloading the dataset releases, along with links to example analyses with it.

  - [Instructions](https://vsoch.github.io/datasets/2018/zenodo/#what-can-i-learn-from-this-dataset): for download and use are provided on the Dinosaur Dataset Site
+ - [Schema.org Dataset](https://vsoch.github.io/zenodo-ml/) metadata is generated on the Github Pages associated with this repository.
+See the [.github/main.workflow](.github/main.workflow) for how this is done.

 If you use this dataset in your work, please cite the Zenodo DOI: